 Returning Security Deposits in Michigan

 Time Frame: The landlord has 30 days after the tenant moves out to return the security deposit.
 If there are deductions to the security deposit, the landlord must provide the tenant with a notice of damages containing an itemized list of the deductions and the actual or estimated costs of the same.
 The itemized list shall include a check or money order for the remaining funds of the security deposit.
-The notice of damage must also contain the following text in at 12 point boldface font that is also at least 4 points bigger than the rest of the text on the notice:
+The notice of damage must also contain the following text in at 12-point, boldface font that is also at least four points larger than the rest of the text on the notice:

 “You must respond to this notice by mail within 7 days after receipt of the same, otherwise you will forfeit the amount claimed for damages.”